Merge BMP Files using Java REST API

-Developers utilize BMP images for their straightforward structure and uncompressed quality.
-Bitmap files are typically chosen in scenarios where image clarity is more important than file size, such as scanned documents, archival visuals, or system-generated images.
-Instead of handling individual bitmap images one by one, merging them into a single file helps simplify viewing and sharing.
-This article explains how to merge BMP files in Java using the developer-friendly REST API.
-It lets the process run automatically in the background without requiring manual image editing or complex setup.
+Developers often choose BMP images because of their simple structure and loss‑less quality.
+Bitmap files are ideal when image fidelity outweighs file size—think scanned documents, archival graphics, or automatically generated system images.
+Rather than managing each bitmap individually, merging them into a single file streamlines viewing and sharing.
+This guide shows how to merge BMP files in Java using the developer‑friendly REST API, enabling automated processing in the background without manual editing or complex configuration.

 Steps to Merge BMP Files Using Java